What inspires, drives and guides us forward.

 Charles is Cinema & Media Studies Librarian at the University of Pennsylvania (Penn), where he has managed film, television, and media studies collections for over 15 years.
 He also works in Collection Services as Librarian for Germanic languages and literatures, managing Penn’s German, Dutch, and Scandinavian collections, and contributing to projects related to public services, outreach, information literacy, and technologies that support research services.
 He has an MSLS from the School of Information and Library Science (SILS) at UNC-Chapel Hill and a BA in World Languages (German and Russian) from Lewis & Clark College.

-• A young man with curly brown hair and a mutache stands outside wearing a light purple shirt and tie smiles at the camera.
+A young man with brown hair and moustache wearing smiles at the camera.

 Johnnie N. Gray, MLIS

-• A young man with short brown hair and round-rimmed glasses smiles warmly at the camera.
+A young man with brown hair and round glasses smiles at the camera.

 Steven Guerrero